Lidiya Skoblikova facts for kids

 Skoblikova was born in Zlatoust, Soviet Union, some 160 km west of Chelyabinsk, Ural.
 She trained at Burevestnik and later at Lokomotiv sports societies.
 At age 19 in 1959, Skoblikova qualified for the Soviet team and placed third in the national championships.
 She repeated that performance at the world championships, winning two distance medals as well.
 The next season, she seemed headed for the world title after winning the 500 m and placing 2nd in the 1500 m, but she fell in the 1000 m.
 By winning the 3000 m, she managed to land on the podium anyway, placing third again.
 A favourite for the Olympics now, she entered three events.
 In the first race, the 1500 m, she broke the world record, and won the gold medal.
 After just missing a second medal in the 1000 m (fourth), Skoblikova approached the world record in the 3000 m (missing it by just half a second), but that was enough for her second gold medal.

 During the following years, Skoblikova fought with her teammates to become world champion.
 In 1961, she won the bronze for the third consecutive time, followed by the silver medal in 1962.
-In 1963, she finally managed to win the title.
+In 1963, she finally won the title.
 In Karuizawa, conditions were excellent, and Skoblikova won all four races, setting a new 1000 m world record in the process.

-For the 1964 Olympics, Skoblikova qualified for all four distances, and she managed to win all of them, thereby becoming the first Winter Olympian to win four individual gold medals.
+For the 1964 Olympics, Skoblikova qualified for all four distances, and she won all of them, thereby becoming the first Winter Olympian to win four individual gold medals.
 This record was only beaten by Eric Heiden who won all five speed skating events in 1980.
 Two weeks after the Olympics, she repeated her performance from Karuizawa and won all four distances at the world championships.

 Skoblikova withdrew from speed skating for two seasons, but returned in 1967, setting a new 3000 m world record in January.
 She failed to reach the podium at the world championships however, and placed fourth.
 In 1968, she skated her third and last Olympics, with the best achievement of 6th place in the 3000 m.
 During her career she won 15 national titles in various distances, but never the all-around championships.